jerdog/auth0-blog/_posts/2018-08-15-react-and-storybook-a-tale-of-reusability.markdown

 ### Storybook NPM Script

-To run Storybook, we need to add the following `script` to `package.json`:
+After `@storybook/react` has finished its installation.
+We need to add the following `script` to `package.json` to run Storybook:

 ```json
 "storybook": "start-storybook -p 9001 -c .storybook"